-The university recognizes student academic excellence through the Chancellor's List, the Deans' List, Who's Who Among Students in American Universities and Colleges, and invitation to membership in a number of honor societies.
+The university recognizes student academic excellence through the Chancellor's List, the Deans' List, and invitation to membership in a number of honor societies.
 The annual Honors and Awards Day Ceremony highlights excellent academic achievements by students.

 Chancellor's List